aravindmunna/hello-world-react-and-typescript-book/React.md

 *Pete Hunt - http://facebook.github.io/react/blog/2013/06/05/why-react.html*

-React is a way of writing declarative views where a view is a function of data defined in terms of data in some point in time.
+React is a way of writing declarative views where a view is a function of data defined in terms of the state of data in some point in time.

 ```
 v = view